Data-Science-for-Linguists-2021/Class-Lounge/guestbooks/guestbook_michael.md

 - I didn't realize you could extract the NB's most useful features with vocabulary_.keys() - that will be helpful.
 I also learned that Twilight is classified as a fantasy series . . .
 > Thanks Abby.
 Glad to hear you liked it!
 I'm very intrigued by this idea of negative reviews focusing more on personal experience.
 It makes a ton of sense so I'll be sure to take a look at the data and see what I can find!
 (As for Twilight: don't forget that old vampire stores like Dracula paved the way for the development of the modern fantasy genre.
 The two go hand-in-hand!)

+### visit (Emma pt.2):
+- I really liked seeing how your analysis since my last visit!
+I also seeing how thorough you were with the grid searching and the multiple ml models.
+That “yeehaw” comment also resonated quite a bit.
+- Your analysis looks really interesting, and I’m excited to hear more about about the rest of your To-Dos (especially the differences between positive and negative reviews)!
+- from string import punctuation !!!